NickBlakey/MMM-RocketLaunch/README.md

 This module will show all future launches listed on the RocketLaunch API.
 This is for personal use - I do not intend offering it widely: it's way too basic for that.

-It requires an API from www.rocketlaunch.live which can be obtained with a low cost subscription which will support the site.
+It requires an API from www.rocketlaunch.live, obtained with a low cost subscription which will help support the site.

 I have taken stuff from various publicly available modules and will try to remember which and thank them here.

-MMM-SpaceX
+MMM-SpaceX,
 MMM-JSONTable

 ## Installation